Alfredo Roberts

-Alfredo Roberts (born March 17, 1965) is an American football coach and former tight end in the National Football League (NFL), who serves as the tight ends coach for the Pittsburgh Steelers.
+Alfredo Roberts (born March 17, 1965) is an American football coach and former tight end in the National Football League (NFL), who serves as the tight ends coach for the New York Jets.
 He played for the Kansas City Chiefs and Dallas Cowboys.
 He played college football for the Miami Hurricanes.

 Early life

 Roberts attended South Plantation High School.
 As a senior tight end, he received All-city and second-team All-state honors.
 He helped his team win 2 consecutive city championships.

 In baseball, he was a second-team All-state catcher/first baseman as a senior.
 He led his team in hitting in two of his three seasons.

 College career

 Roberts accepted a football scholarship from the University of Miami.
 In 1983, he was redshirted, when head coach Howard Schnellenberger led the team to a National Championship.

 As a freshman, he was a backup tight end behind Willie Smith.
 The next year, he was a third-string tight end, after being passed on the depth chart by Charles Henry.

 As a junior, he was used as a backup blocking tight end behind Henry, increasing his receiving production to 10 receptions for 105 yards and 2 touchdowns.

 As a senior in 1987, he shared the starting position with Henry, making 13 receptions for 137 yards and one touchdown, as part of a 12-0 undefeated team, that won the National Championship under head coach Jimmy Johnson.

 He finished his career with 29 receptions for 296 yards and 4 touchdowns, while playing on 3 bowl teams (two Fiesta Bowls, one Sugar Bowl and one Orange Bowl).